Enroll in the 2017 Trail Runner Photo Camp!

 Learn from the pros and shoot top trail runners in the field

-This three-day course puts you in the field as a professional photographer, under the watchful eye of trail-running’s top pro shooters.
-Learn the tricks for lighting, composition, getting in position, anticipating movement and more, from the photographers who have succeeded in the field.
-This year's camp will be sponsored by Adidas Outdoor.
+This three-day course puts you in the field under the watchful eye of trail running’s top pro shooters.
+Learn the tricks of lighting, composition, getting in position, anticipating movement and more, from the photographers who have succeeded in the field.

 WHAT TO EXPECT

 Days are spent in the field shooting some of the sport’s top trail runners.
-This year’s runners will include athletes on the Adidas trail team, along with other top local runners.
-On the fantastic trails surrounding Ouray, Colorado, our crew of athletes will run while you shoot and receive instruction.
+On the fantastic trails of the Mount Revelstoke and Glacier national parks, our crew of athletes will run while you shoot and receive instruction.
 In the evenings you’ll return to the hotel for dinner, photo processing and a critique of your day’s work by the instructors.
 The goal is to improve your photography each day and have you go home with professional-level photos.

-Also instructing will be accomplished sports photographers Randy Levensaler (Trail Runner's Art Director) and Fredrik Marmsater.
-Click here to learn more about the instructors.
+Also instructing will be accomplished sports photographer Randy Levensaler (also Trail Runner's Art Director).

 Each student will receive a photo-assignment agreement—you’ll be shooting as a professional, gaining invaluable insight into the field, and getting the opportunity to have your photos published in Trail Runner.
 Every student will get the opportunity to have photos published in a gallery on trailrunnermag.com.
 Break through to the next level with the Trail Runner Photo Camp!

-Cost: $1599 (Includes lodging and amenities, meals, snacks, drinks and photography permits)
+Cost: $1599 (Includes instruction, lodging and amenities, meals, snacks, drinks and photography permits)

 Are accommodations provided?

-Yes, accommodations at Ouray's Historic Western Hotel are included in the cost of the camp.
+Yes, accommodations are included in the cost of the camp.

 Are meals included?